 - Reduced Symptoms: A common benefit: After hypnosis, your anxiety symptoms will have likely decreased.
+That’s why it’s great to do before a stressful social situation.
 You’ll feel less worry and increased confidence.

-- Lifted Mood: Anxiety can cause depression or a feeling of hopelessness.
+- Lifted Mood: Anxiety can exacerbate stress and lead to racing thoughts.
 A quick hypnosis session can help to improve mood in a matter of minutes.

 Long-Term Results Takes Time.
 Remember that self-hypnosis is a skill.
 And like learning any new skill, it takes time to master.
 You shouldn’t expect to sit down and reach the same state as someone who has practiced for many, many years.

 But you’ll be surprised how easy it comes with regular practice.

 You will likely feel a reduce in symptoms, or a calm sense of clarity following your first self-hypnosis session.
 And the research suggests lasting benefits can occur after just six sessions.

 So be patient!
 If you stick with it, you will experience incremental progress.

 Tips for Achieving a Consistent Self-Hypnosis Practice